cloudpbx/fullstack_example/README.md

 This example demonstrates how to run a service locally, using the [serverless-offline](https://github.com/dherault/serverless-offline) plugin.
-It provides a REST API to manage Todos stored in a DynamoDB, similar to the [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) example.
+It provides a REST API to manage Languages stored in a DynamoDB, similar to the [aws-node-rest-api-with-dynamodb](https://github.com/serverless/examples/tree/master/aws-node-rest-api-with-dynamodb) example.
 A local DynamoDB instance is provided by the [serverless-dynamodb-local](https://github.com/99xt/serverless-dynamodb-local)